ali1234/rpi-ramdisk/README.md

 ### TFTP Boot

 Copy `bootcode.bin` to the fat partition on your SD card.
-Edit `dnsmasq.conf` and change the tftpboot path to contain the absolute path to the boot directory and then run `sudo dnsmasq -C dnsmasq.conf`.
+Generate a dnsmasq configuration with the correct paths:

+    make dnsmasq.conf

+Now run dnsmasq:

+    sudo dnsmasq -C dnsmasq.conf

 Now put the SD card in the Pi and boot.
 Wired ethernet must be connected.
+You can leave dnsmasq running across rebuilds as the boot directory is not deleted and recreated.

 **Note**: TFTP booting is unreliable due to: